daleghent/phd2-wiki/BuildingPHD2OnLinux.md

 ### INDI version requirement ###

-PHD2 requires a version of INDI newer than 2017/07/19.
+PHD2 requires a version of INDI newer than 2017/07/19, or a stable version 1.5.0 or newer.
 If you have an Ubuntu-derived distro, use Jasem's [PPA](https://launchpad.net/~mutlaqja/+archive/ubuntu/ppa) to install the most up-to-date INDI library.
 For other distros, you can build libindi from source: [instructions](https://github.com/indilib/indi).

 ## phd2 ##